Clinical Trials for Ages 4 Months to <2 Years

 ALT, alanine aminotransferase.
 AST, aspartate aminotransferase.
 ULN, upper limit of normal.

-- No patients in any cohort had elevations in total bilirubin, or discontinued ivacaftor treatment due to transaminase elevations1
+- No patients in the 4 to <6 months, 6 to <12 months, or 12 to <24 months cohorts discontinued ivacaftor treatment due to transaminase elevations1

 Please see Important Safety Information for more information about transaminase elevations reported in patients with CF receiving KALYDECO.